 While that small budget didn’t allow much for conventional advertising, Anderson and Niolet wrote and sent out press releases across the Gulf Coast in a grass-roots promotional campaign.
 The artists referred to their technique as “guerilla marketing,” since the event was organized and promoted without the assistance of governmental or formal organizations and with a budget of only a few hundred dollars per month.

 The new concept began to take root.
 By 1999, more than fifty galleries, restaurants and shops were participating.
 Visitors began driving from across the region, drawn from towns like Baton Rouge, Mobile and Hattiesburg.
 The streets of Old Town filled with families each Second Saturday evening.

-In 2000, Anderson and Niolet passed the Second Saturday baton on to local stained-glass artist Richie Zitzmann and his wife Barbara.
+In 2000, Anderson and Niolet passed the Second Saturday baton on to a local stained-glass artist, the late Richie Zitzmann and his wife Barbara.
 The couple volunteered to coordinate the event until 2005 and grew it from a seasonal to a year-round event.

 Owners of a cooperative gallery on Main Street came up with a novel idea in those dark days.
 Artists Jenise McCardell and husband Mark Currier decided to host Second Saturday EVERY Saturday evening for several months at 220 Main Street.
 Their building had been one of the least damaged in the Old Town area, and they opened the space up free to artists who wanted to sell their wares on that evening.

 But the event in that post-Katrina havoc was much more than an occasion to view art.
 For many months, the corner of Main Street and Toulme became a gathering place for the community on Saturday evenings, a mental health event where stressed-out residents could find a few hours of normalcy amid the chaos.